 What is the maximum speed for electric scooters in Australia?

 It’s important to note that the laws governing electric scooters in Australia vary across states.
-However, there are some general rules regarding the max speed which, as mentioned above, mean you are not to exceed 200W of power.
+However, there are some general rules regarding the max speed which, as mentioned above, means you are not to exceed 200W of power.
 In QLD, WA, TAS, and the ACT, you’re allowed up to 25 km/h.

 How do I charge an electric scooter?